nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

-This API create a new reference with the specified reference count to the `Object` passed in.
+This API creates a new reference with the specified reference count to the `Object` passed in.

 #### napi_delete_reference